-The father in Freaks and Geeks is so hopelessly out of touch with his teenage daughter that any advice he gives her is taken to comical extremes in his dialogue.
+Lindsay and Sam’s father in Freaks and Geeks is so hopelessly out of touch with his teenage daughter that any advice he gives her is taken to comical extremes at the dinner table.
 In other stories, the adult authority figure may dish out quite sensible advice which nevertheless doesn’t work in the real world.
 Children start to realise this from about the middle of primary school.

 Stories dealing with the issue of bullying are well-placed to explore these moral dilemmas with nuance that school authorities themselves are unable to provide.
 In fact, children’s literature is currently going through a period in which adults in general are not to be trusted.
-This is a feature of the dystopian novel, which is recently making another comeback.
+This is a feature of the dystopian novel, which made a comeback at the beginning of the 21st century.
 Amanda Craig has this to say about this kind of children’s book:

 Many are quite brilliantly plotted and written, and I recommend them, especially for reluctant readers of 11+, even if, like vampires and demons they are becoming too familiar.
 Children enjoy imagining how they might behave in such adventures, and the usual blend of action, romance and moral dilemma does no harm.
 But there are other kinds of novel being published which do worry me.Amanda Craig

 In other words, dystopian novels can be useful for the moral dilemmas they present — and in apocalyptic scenarios, these dilemmas will be a matter of life and death.